jkomoros/card-web/README.md

 Load https://localhost:8081/maintenance again in your browser.
 You should see a number of buttons.
 Tap **Initial SetUp**.

 Once it completes, tab the 'About' tab.
-You're now set up!
+You're now set up, and can start editing the starter cards that were added in each section!

 ### Config